johncarlomaula/john-carlo.github.io/index.md

 [![Jupyter](https://img.shields.io/badge/Jupyter-View%20Notebook-F37626?logo=Jupyter)](https://github.com/johncarlomaula/neiss-injury-project/blob/main/analysis.ipynb)
 [![Github](https://img.shields.io/badge/Github-View%20on%20Github-green?logo=Github)](https://github.com/johncarlomaula/neiss-injury-project)

-I explore the National Electronic Injury Surveillance System (NEISS) dataset from the last 5 years to see if more injuries occur on Friday the 13th compared to other days.
+I explored the National Electronic Injury Surveillance System (NEISS) dataset from the last 5 years to see if more injuries occur on Friday the 13th, a day associated with bad luck, compared to other days.
+Out of 1.8 million injuries, only 8,406 occurred on Friday the 13th, which happened 9 times during this time period.
+Overall, there seems to be no association with the number of injuries and Friday the 13th.
+It appears to be more associated with the time of year, with more injuries occurring during the summer.

+**Tools:** Python, Pandas, Seaborn, Matplotlib

 <img src="images/thumbnails/project6_thumbnail.png?raw=true"/>